hrbrmstr/clandnstine/README.md

 ## TODO/WAT

 I finally grok the getdns api so the package api is going to change wildly and fast.
-It’s only going to support DNS over TLS but will support all types of DNS queries.
+The default mode will be to perform queries using DNS over TLS but also supports UDP and TCP transports.

 ## Why?